 Don't be run over by claims

 Some misled guys talk down on 'egotism'.
 What is meant by it may be blurred or unclear, though, and breed confusion.
 Confusion often incapacitates.
 What seems wrong is too much selfishness in adults.
 But in a quite normal development, immature ego-cravings drop off in some.
 Selfishness is natural in children, and at times dear.
 "Not too little, not too much, aligned with one's stage in life, or conditions" could be the preferrable attitude.
 The same goes for bland assertiveness.
 Much depends on blandness.

 Also, a sort of well-proportioned "middling fare" could serve many.

 Stories and alleged wisdom of such as Indian "saints" seek to fix conformity to standards and ideals and notions, but not all of them make fit for living after all.

 Hinduism covers much ground.
 Some of its goodies may be hard to come by, if at all, and besides, appearances may deceive.
 It could also pay to stay at home and not steer into merely alleged Hindu wisdom.
+Who knows?

 Some balanced, non-proselyting survey first should work well.
-A fine study of Hinduism a few decades ago, was made by Dr. R. C. Zaehner (1966) And it's good to have built up a general frame of understanding before outright propaganda by foxes.
+And it's good to have built up a general frame of understanding before being subjected to outright propaganda.
 Moral lessons matter.
 Instead of advocating adaptations fit for guru servility and "giving up the world", we could focus on deep-going instructions for all-round thriving.
 Getting educated so as to make a living helps many.

 Being rooted in the better titbits of your own culture may function all right too, depending on that culture and your surroundings.